slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 #### Callback response

-Resolves to an array of `KuzzleUser` object.
+Resolves to a JSON Object

 ## searchRoles